IINemo/lm-polygraph/README.md

 [Installation](#installation) | [Basic usage](#basic_usage) | [Overview](#overview_of_methods) | [Benchmark](#benchmark) | [Demo application](#demo_web_application) | [Documentation](https://lm-polygraph.readthedocs.io/)

 LM-Polygraph provides a battery of state-of-the-art of uncertainty estimation (UE) methods for LMs in text generation tasks.
-High uncertainty can indicate the presence of hallucinations and knowing a score that estimates uncertinaty can help to make applications of LLMs safer.
+High uncertainty can indicate the presence of hallucinations and knowing a score that estimates uncertainty can help to make applications of LLMs safer.

 The framework also introduces an extendable benchmark for consistent evaluation of UE techniques by researchers and a demo web application that enriches the standard chat dialog with confidence scores, empowering end-users to discern unreliable responses.